 Be in touch.
 We would love to hear from you.

-Though not huge, the new organ at St. Philip’s Episcopal Church, is an eclectic instrument, designed first to accompany Sunday morning church services, but also to authentically play a wide variety of compositional styles from centuries of organ literature.
+Though not huge, the new organ at St. Philip’s Episcopal Church in Jackson, Mississippi is an eclectic instrument, designed first to accompany Sunday morning church services, but also to authentically play a wide variety of compositional styles from centuries of organ literature.

 The basis of the organ is the previous instrument, originally located in downtown Jackson, and moved to St. Philip’s after the former church bought a new instrument.
 Built by the M. P. Moller Co., in Hagerstown, MD, that organ was rather tightly installed in the loft above the altar at St. Philip’s, many pipes difficult to reach for tuning, with some mechanical parts of the organ inaccessible for repair without major dismantling of other parts of the organ.

 Only pipes from the previous instrument were reused in the new organ.
 All of the mechanical parts, the wind system (now located on a shelf behind the organ space), wind chests on which the pipes sit and play, and enclosures that allow the organist to control the volume level of certain sections by opening and closing what may be compared to vertical venetian blinds, are all new, operated and played by a new console and electrical control system, connected from the nave floor to the organ loft by a very small fiber-optic “wire”.
 Signals are sent from the keys to the organ one tiny burst of light at a time.